Standard C++ Modules

 #include "third_party/A.h" // #include "your_library/a_header.h" but got skipped

-The implementation of your_library_imported.h can be a set of controlling macros or an overall controlling macro if you’re using #pragma once.
-So you can convert your headers to:
+The implementation of your_library_imported.h can be a set of controlling macros or an overall controlling macro if using #pragma once.
+Then headers can be refactored to:

 #pragma once